-This scholarship provides \$500 to an incoming freshman in their first semester of majoring in a SPEA academic program.
+This scholarship provides \$500 to an incoming freshman in their first semester of majoring in an O'Neill academic program.
 Qualified students must have graduated in the top 25% of their high school class and earned an SAT score of 1000 or more (or ACT score of 21 or more).